diasqazaqbro/bed/README.md

-# Cloud Less
+# CloudLess

-**Cloud Less** is a decentralized file-sharing application designed to provide a secure, private, and efficient platform for storing and sharing files.
+**CloudLess** is a decentralized file-sharing application designed to provide a secure, private, and efficient platform for storing and sharing files.
 Built on **P2P Pears Runtime**, it eliminates centralized storage, ensuring data privacy and security for all users.

 ---